Badges of the United States Space Force

-General John W. Raymond's Operational Camouflage Pattern U.S. Space Force uniform, displaying the Command Space Operations badge and United States Space Command patch.
+Then-chief of space operations General John W. Raymond's Operational Camouflage Pattern uniform, displaying the Space Operations Badge (command-level; above the "U.S. SPACE FORCE" nametape) and United States Space Command patch (on arm, below the U.S. flag).

-Badges of the United States Space Force are specific uniform paraphernalia authorized by the United States Space Force that signify ratings, special skills, career field qualifications, and serve as identification devices for personnel occupying certain assignments.
-Space Force occupational badges are awarded in three degrees or skill levels.
-Badges for space operations are awarded at basic, senior, and command levels; other occupational badges are issued in basic, senior, and master level.
+Badges of the United States Space Force (USSF) are specific uniform paraphernalia authorized by the USSF that signify ratings, special skills, career field qualifications, and may serve as identification devices for personnel occupying certain assignments.
+USSF occupational badges are awarded in three degrees or skill levels.
+Badges for space operations are awarded at "basic", "senior", and "command" levels; other occupational badges are issued in "basic", "senior", and "master" levels.
 A star and wreath system, worn above the badge, denotes which degree or skill level a service member currently holds.

-Occupational badges
+As with the United States Air Force (USAF), USSF personnel are authorized to wear most badges issued by other branches of the armed services.

+Overview

-Current Space Force occupational badges are shared with the Air Force and come in the grades of basic, senior, and master or command.
-Space Force occupation badges are worn on the left side of the uniform in metal for the service and mess dress uniforms or embroidered in space blue on the OCP uniform.
-Space Force occupational badges are mandatory for wear.
+Current USSF occupational badges are shared with the USAF and come in the grades of "basic", "senior", and "master" or "command".
+USSF occupation badges are worn on the left side of the uniform in metal for the service and mess dress uniforms or embroidered in on the Operational Camouflage Pattern (OCP) uniform.
+All occupational and skill badges are optional for wear.
+If sister service badges are worn, they are required to be embroidered in space blue "if available", otherwise they may be embroidered in the issuing service's "current color configuration".
+Foreign badges are authorized for wear if approved by the USSF service member's FLDCOM commander or equivalent.